Giannis Antetokounmpo NBA Preview vs. the Wizards

 Get tickets for any NBA game this season at Ticketmaster!

-- Allowing 114.4 points per game last year made the Wizards the 17th-ranked squad in the NBA defensively.
+- The Bucks average the fifth-most possessions per game with 103.9.
+His opponents, the Wizards, have one of the slowest tempos with 105.2 possessions per contest.

-- The Wizards were the 12th-ranked squad in the league last year, giving up 43.0 rebounds per contest.
+- The Wizards are the 29th-best defensive squad in the NBA, allowing 123.9 points per game.

-- In terms of assists, the Wizards were ranked seventh in the league defensively last year, conceding 24.8 per game.
+- On the glass, the Wizards are ranked last in the league, allowing 50.9 rebounds per contest.

-- The Wizards were the ninth-ranked team in the NBA in terms of allowing three-pointers last season, giving up 12.0 makes per game.
+- Conceding 29.3 assists per game, the Wizards are the worst team in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!